qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 eOutput = eInput
 ```

-We often refer to the combination of `Event`s and `Behavior`s as an FRP network, and this is about as simple as it gets.
+We often refer to the combination of `Event`s and `Behavior`s as an FRP network, and this is about as simple as an FRP network gets.

 In this case, the only externally triggered `Event`s are the button presses:
 <div id="basics-events-frame"></div>